browserengineering/book/book/scheduling-and-threading.md

         self.tasks = []
 ```

-Also define a new `EventLoop` class to collect up the task queues and run them.
+Also define a new `TaskQueue` class to manage the task queues and run them.
+It
-It will have a `TaskQueue`, a method to add a task(represented by a function to
+will have a `TaskQueue`, a method to add a `Task`, and a method to run once
-call when running the task, and a method to run once through the event loop.
-We'll implement a simple scheduling heuristic that runs one task each time
+through the event loop.
+We'll implement a simple scheduling heuristic in
-through, if thre is one to run.
+`run_once` that executes one task each time through, if there is one to run.

 ``` {.python expected=False}
 class TaskRunner: